Spanish PM's news conference in Lithuania halted for jet take-off | Business

 - Spain

-A news conference of Spanish Prime Minister Pedro Sanchez and Lithuanian President Gitanas Nausea at a Lithuanian airbase was interrupted on Thursday when Spanish jets were scrambled to respond to the launch of a Russian warplane.
-A live broadcast showed the news conference at Siauliai airbase, in front of the nose of a military jet, interrupted after three minutes, as pilots began running towards the plane and climbing inside.
+A news conference of Spanish Prime Minister Pedro Sanchez and Lithuanian President Gitanas Nauseda at a Lithuanian air base was interrupted on Thursday when Spanish jets were scrambled to respond to the launch of a Russian warplane.
+A live broadcast showed the news conference at Siauliai air base, in front of the nose of a military jet, interrupted after three minutes, as pilots began running towards the plane and climbing inside.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)